 Becoming The Sales Pipeline Plumber

 Most sales problems within any organization are not very difficult to diagnose.
 Fundamentally, anyone who thinks there is a problem with sales will generally base it on one primary source: revenue.
 That makes sense because either sales revenue is meeting our needs and expectations, or it is not.
-While other key performance indicators such as profit or leads are important, revenue is usually the first metric to grab our attention.
-When sales stop flowing, it’s clear there’s an issue somewhere in the pipeline.
+At Scorecard Sales, we believe that mastering Pipeline Management is the key to ensuring those expectations are consistently met.
 But what exactly do we mean by the term ‘sales pipeline’?

 A sales pipeline is the structured progression of potential buyers through various stages of the sales process, from initial contact to closing the deal.
 It’s so straightforward that we rarely think much about it—just like the water pipes in our homes and offices.
 We assume everything is working as it should, but once we notice a decrease in flow, we call in the plumber.
 A Sales Pipeline Plumber is anyone who can apply a little honesty and common sense to how customers are—or are not—moving through the sales process.
-This person can look past the narratives of the sales team and see the real issues affecting progress.
+This person can look past the narratives of the sales team and see the real issues affecting progress through our Integrative Sales Improvement Process.

 Are We Prospecting?

 If the early stages of the sales pipeline seem weak, it’s a safe bet that little to no prospecting is happening.
 If your marketing efforts are generating strong inbound leads, you might be okay.
-But if not, talk with your sales team, and you’ll likely discover that prospecting is either inconsistent or ineffective.
+But if not, talk with your sales team, and you’ll likely discover that prospecting is either inconsistent or ineffective, a challenge we address in Sales Methods Mastery.
 A smart Sales Pipeline Plumber goes straight to the source.
 Remember, the number one reason for missing new business sales goals is a lack of prospecting.

 Where Are Deals Getting Stuck?

 You know that point when customers stop making decisions and the sale isn’t moving forward?
 Or that frustrating feeling when potential customers start ghosting you?
 A skilled Sales Pipeline Plumber recognizes that something is blocking the flow.
-More leads won’t fix a clogged pipeline—those deals will just get stuck too.
-The key is identifying the common sticking points and understanding why they happen.
+Effective Pipeline Management involves identifying the common sticking points and understanding why they happen, which is a core part of our professional sales coaching.

 Where Are Deals Getting Lost?